What is this blog about?

 In exchange, Transition Cambridge volunteers will help plant, weed, and harvest Waterland Organics’ crops.

 This will be about 20 organized volunteer group trips to the farm – from March t0 October, depending on weather.

 But crops will not be the only yield- volunteers will be able to see how crops are grown at a large scale, have fun working in groups, and chat to real food growers in their local area.

 Willow Farm, Lode CB25 9HF

-Note: the dotted footpath between Waterbeach/Bottisham Lock and Willow Farm isn’t suitable for cycling and a challenging walk.
-You have been warned!
+Note: the dotted footpath between Waterbeach/Bottisham Lock and Willow Farm isn’t necessarily suitable for cycling- may bet bumpy/muddy/need to lift bike over styles.

 How do I get to the farm?

 We do a shared cycle ride from Stourbridge Common, which lasts about 40 minutes.
 There’s usually also people driving to and from the farm, so you should be able to get a lift with one of them (we’ll send out an email with details who’s driving a couple of days before a farm day).
 Plus there’s a bus going to Lode (the number 10), and we can arrange pick-up from the Fassage Close stop in Lode village.
 See the timetable here.

 Can I buy any organic vegetables from the farm?